-- 19. Subsection 11A(5) of the FOI Act requires an agency to allow access to a conditionally exempt document unless, in the circumstances, access to the document at that time would, on balance, be contrary to the public interest. - 20.
-In determining whether to release the conditionally exempt material, I considered the FOI Guidelines, together with a range of factors that favour access to a document set out in subsection 11B(3) [public interest exemptions-factors favouring access] of the FOI Act.
+- 19. Section 11A(5) of the FOI Act requires an agency to allow access to a conditionally exempt document unless, in the circumstances, access to the document at that time would, on balance, be contrary to the public interest. - 20.
+In determining whether to release the conditionally exempt material, I considered the Guidelines, together with a range of factors that favour access to a document set out in section 11B(3) [Public interest exemptions Factors favouring access] of the FOI Act.
 I had regard to whether giving access to the applicant at this time would, on balance, be contrary to the public interest.
-Specifically I considered whether disclosure of the documents would: - a) promote the objects of the FOI Act; - b) inform debate on a matter of public importance; - c) promote effective oversight of public expenditure; or - d) allow a person to access his or her own personal information. - 21.
-Overall, I note that the disclosure promotes some objects of the FOI Act and may generate public debate on Defence acquisition and sustainment activities.
-However, I believe the disclosure of the exempt information would not allow a person to access his or her own personal information, nor would it properly inform public debate on these matters.
-This is because the document is intended for internal Defence stakeholders who have extensive technical and background knowledge.
-Public release of the exempt document without all the necessary background knowledge may in fact mislead public debate on these activities. - 22.
-Paragraph 6.22 of the FOI Guidelines specifies a non-exhaustive list of public interest factors against disclosure.
+Specifically I considered if disclosure of the document would: - a) promote the objects of the FOI Act; - b) inform debate on a matter of public importance; or - c) promote effective oversight of public expenditure. - 21.
+I found that disclosure of this information would not increase public participation in the Defence process [section 3(2)(a) of the FOI Act], nor would it increase scrutiny or discussion of Defence activities [section 3(2)(b) of the FOI Act]. - 22.
+Paragraph 6.22 of the Guidelines specifies a non-exhaustive list of public interest factors against disclosure.
 The factors I find particularly relevant to this request are that the release of this information could reasonably be expected to prejudice the conduct of an agency's operations and the ability of companies to conduct their lawful business.

 - 23. On balance, I consider the benefit to the public from disclosure is outweighed by the benefit to the public from withholding the information.
-In particular, I consider the release of company performance assessments, potential risk areas and remediation strategies for the specific activities could reasonably be expected to prejudice the ability of the agency and the companies to undertake their operations.
+In particular, I consider the release of company performance assessments, potential risk areas and remediation strategies for the specific activities could reasonably be expected to prejudice the ability of Defence and the companies to undertake their operations.
 I consider that the public interest is better served in this case by maintaining the confidentiality of this information. - 24.
-It is for those reasons that I find that the public interest factors against disclosure outweigh the factors for disclosure and the information should be exempt under sections 47E and 47G of the FOI Act. - 25.
-None of the factors listed in subsection 11B(4) of the FOI Act were taken into account when making my decision.
+It is for those reasons that I find that the public interest factors against disclosure outweigh the factors for disclosure and I deem the information exempt under sections 47E and 47G of the FOI Act. - 25.
+None of the factors listed in section 11B(4) of the FOI Act were taken into account when making my decision.